bbauska/UC-Davis-JS-Basics/readme.md

   alt="Visual Studio welcome menu." />
 </p>

-<p>Now you can see I've got my welcome screen again and I've got MYPROJECT here.
-There's
+<p>Now you can see I&apos;ve got my welcome screen again and I&apos;ve got MYPROJECT here.
+There&apos;s
 no files in this folder currently.
-I just made a folder and it's empty, but I can put a file in that folder and close that welcome screen.</p>
+I just made a folder and it&apos;s empty, but I can put a file in that folder and close that welcome screen.</p>

 <p>If I make a new file, suppose I make a file and call it index.html.
-That's going to be
+That&apos;s going to be
 an HTML file.
 I can put that in my folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 110. myfolder and index.hmtl (74) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->